circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Why do I see `fork/exec /bin/bash: no such file or directory` when I try to run a `type: shell` command before `checkout`?

 You’re seeing this because CircleCI 2.0 is trying to `cd` to your `workDir` for the `type: shell` command.
-Since
+Since `workDir` is normally created by the `checkout` step, CircleCI won’t be able to find it.

-This error message comes from CircleCI 2.0 running a `cd` to your `workDir`, which is normally created by the `checkout` step.
 You can override this behavior with a `pwd` attribute on your `type: shell` step.
-If your command expects `workDir` to exist, then you will have to create it with `mkdir -p`.
+If your command expects `workDir` to exist, then you’ll need to create it with `mkdir -p`.

 ## Running bash in login shell mode when using shell steps